aaronlidman/osmly/README.md

 ![OSMLY screenshot](https://raw.github.com/aaronlidman/osmly/master/example.jpg)

 OSMLY is a browser based importer for collaborative item-by-item reviewing, editing, and uploading to OpenStreetMap.
-It aims to make simple imports easier, more cooperative, and less error prone, from shapefile (or whatever) to upload.
+It aims to make simple imports easier, more cooperative, and less error prone, from source to upload.

 These are the clientside components, serverside components are at [osmly-server](http://github.com/aaronlidman/osmly-server).